 Author.
 Journalist.
 Texan.

-He writes about Texas, the American Southwest, Mexico, as well as globalization, immigration, national security and politics.
+In addition to the region he writes about globalization, energy, climate, migration and national security.
 He has taught journalism at major universities, worked as a publisher, editor, Washington correspondent, national correspondent and war correspondent covering two presidential elections and three armed conflicts.

 He has won numerous awards, accolades and fellowships.
 In 2019, NBC News named him one of the nation's 20 most influential Latinos.
 He earned a B.A. in political science at Trinity University and an M.A. in political science at Tulane University.
 He still calls Texas home.